nazuzunana/dobrocinne-aukce/README.md

 The bestest mentor Jindřich Máca who contributed to our little knowledge of backend immensely and helped us run Firebase/Firestore smoothly.

-Images used in the project were taken by
+Images used in the project were taken by 📷 Jiří Červín.